 - 9.2.1.
-Groups are calculated according to the latest wssa slide world ranking. each skater is ranked in the list according to their wssa slide world ranking.
+Groups are calculated according to the latest slide International World Ranking. each skater is ranked in the list according to their Slide International World Ranking.
 Non-ranked skaters are added randomly at the end of the list. - 9.2.2.
-In a event whereby majority of the skaters do not have world ranking.
+In a event whereby majority of the skaters do not have International World Ranking.
 There can be prequalifying rounds for the grouping.
 Each skater will be group according to their results If time permits, skaters are allow 2 runs, taking the best results for final grouping.
-If times do not permit, skaters are only allowed one run, taking the result for grouping.

-- 9.2.3.
-Each group has a minimum of 3 skaters and a maximum of 4 skaters. - 9.2.3.1.
-There may exceptionally be 5 skaters in a first round group. - 9.2.4.
+If times do not permit, skaters are only allowed one run, taking the result for grouping. - 9.2.3.
+Each group has a minimum of 3 skaters and a maximum of 4 skaters.
+In case that the number of skaters registered doesn't allow to have groups of 3 or 4 skaters, or to reduce the competition time, Pre-qualification groups can be organized according to head judge's decision.
+In the only case of pre-qualification groups, the head judge can exceptionally decide to group 5 skaters together. - 9.2.4.
 The number of groups depends on the number of skaters.
 They are organized as following: 12-16 skaters > 4 groups; 18-23 skaters > 6 groups; 24-32 skaters > 8 groups; etc. (See Figure 10 & Figure 11)

 - 9.3.1.
 The skaters of a group have the same number of runs and perform one by one. - 9.3.1.1.
 The number of runs in a group varies: Up to the Final Round, skaters have 4 runs each.
 In Final, skaters have 5 runs each - 9.3.2.
 The skaters of the first group are called for warm-up on the competition area (1-5 min). - 9.3.2.1.
 In the meantime, the MC presents the skaters and announces their order to go within the current group. - 9.3.2.2.
-Before each run, skaters must wait for the MC to allow them to go. - 9.3.3.
-During the runs: - 9.3.3.1.
+Before each run, skaters must wait for the MC to allow them to go.

+9.3.3.
+During the runs:

+- 9.3.3.1.
 Skaters may do single slides or slide combinations.
-There is no limitation (See 9.5). - 9.3.3.2.
+There is no limitation (See 0). - 9.3.3.2.
 The 3 best runs (out of 4) of each skater are taken into account. - In Final, the 4 best runs (out of 5) of each skater are taken into account. - The performances of the previous rounds are not taken into account - The dismissed slide is used in the event of a tie. - 9.3.3.3.
 Only slides performed into the Slide Area are taken into account. - 9.3.3.4.
 Only the distance slid inside of the Slide Area is taken into account. - 9.3.3.5.
-Slides that continue outside of the Slide Area are treated as incomplete slides and can be penalized by the Judges only the section inside the Slide Area will be counted and a lower value will be granted. - 9.3.4.
-After the runs at the end of each group: - 9.3.4.1.
+Slides that continue outside of the Slide Area are treated as incomplete slides and will be penalized by the Judges only the section inside the Slide Area will be counted and a lower value will be granted.

+9.3.4.
+After the runs at the end of each group:

+- 9.3.4.1.
 During the judges' deliberation, the MC calls the skaters of the next group for warm-up - 9.3.4.2.
-When the judges' deliberation is done, the MC stops the warm-up and announces the results in the following order: the first-qualified skater (1), the last-ranked skater (4), the second-qualified skater (2), and the thirdranked skater (3).
+When the judges' deliberation is done, the MC stops the warm-up and announces the results in the following order: the first-qualified skater (1), the last-ranked skater (4), the second-qualified skater (2), and the third-ranked skater (3).
 The 2 qualified skaters go to the next round, the 2 other skaters are out.